-- a) During the first 24-72 hours of an incident, triage and stabilize up to 55,000 casualties and care for those likely to survive their injuries (THIRA). - b) In the event of a catastrophic event, implement plans, including pre-hospital ambulances and medical surge plans, keeping in mind damage to buildings, transportation infrastructure, and limited hospital beds and other supplies (THIRA). - c) Within the first 2 to 4 days of an incident, identify and communicate information about disease agents and control measures. - d) Within 5 to 7 days of an incident, provide medical surge and medical countermeasures to exposed populations. - e) Within 48 hours of the decision to deploy Strategic National Stockpile supplies, dispense antibiotics to the affected population. - f) Return medical surge resources to pre-incident levels, complete health assessments, and identify recovery processes.
+- a) During the first 24-72 hours of an incident, triage and stabilize up to 55,000 casualties and begin definitive care for those likely to survive their injuries (THIRA). - b) In a catastrophic event, implement neonatal, pediatric, and adult medical surge plans, including land, air, and sea patient transporting capabilities, despite damage to buildings, transportation infrastructure, and hospitals (THIRA). - c) Within the first 2 to 4 days of an incident, identify and communicate information about disease agents and control measures. - d) Within 5 to 7 days of an incident, provide medical surge and medical countermeasures to exposed populations. - e) Within 48 hours of the decision to deploy Strategic National Stockpile supplies, dispense antibiotics to the affected population. - f) Return medical surge resources to pre-incident levels, complete health assessments, and identify recovery processes.